nuree-cit/linux-assignment1/README.md

 - [How To Use Doctl, the Official DigitalOcean Command-Line Client_oneapi_weixin_0010034-开发云 (csdn.net)](https://devpress.csdn.net/cloud/62e7a9be907d7d59d1c8d244.html)

 ---
-## 9. Connect the droplet to SSH `config`
+## 9. Connect the Droplet to SSH `config`
-In the previous step, you have connected to the droplet.
-However, there is an easier way to connect to the droplet.
-By connecting a droplet to SSH `config` file, you can connect to your droplet with a simple command like `ssh droplet_name` instead of typing the full SSH command every time.
+In the previous step, you have connected to the Droplet.
+However, there is an easier way to connect to the Droplet.
+By connecting a Droplet to SSH `config` file, you can connect to your Droplet with a simple command like `ssh droplet_name` instead of typing the full SSH command every time.

 ### 1. Create a `config` file
 Open Arch Linux and then type and run commands below.
 It will open a text editor.